ST-Apps/Pokemon-Go-Rocket-API/README.md

 Q: How can I logout?

-A: Press the Pokeball and hit the "LOGOUT" button in the top right corner.
+A: Press the Pokeball and press Settings at the top right hand corner then select Sign Out at the bottom of the list

 # Changelog